-iii.
-How many months did the effluent TSS (Column 2) exceed 90% of the permit limits?
-Circle the number of months and the corresponding point total.
+Write 0, 10, 20, 30 or 40 in the iii point total box 0 iii Point Total iv.
+How many months did the effluent TSS (Column 2) exceed permit limits?
+Circle the number of months and corresponding point total.
 Write the point total in the box below at the right.